metauni/metauni.github.io/index.md

 - [Iteration of Concept](https://www.roblox.com/games/8278496526/Iteration-of-Concept) with working boards, Admin commands, and Coin Run challenge in an environment built from a snapshot of Songspire ([making of](https://youtu.be/l_Fl6tKZvQQ)).

+Setup is easy: on the Roblox page click on the `Server` and `Create Private Server`.
 For further instructions see the [private servers](http://metauni.org/posts/events/events) page.

 ## Why metauni?